pghalliday/atlassian-test-aws/README.md

 - [AWS CLI tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 - Create an S3 bucket to hold the template and cookbooks - `$AT_BUCKET_NAME`
+- Create an S3 bucket to hold  base and home folder backups for the services- `$AT_BACKUP_BUCKET_NAME`
 - Create an EC2 key pair to associate with instances - `$AT_KEY_PAIR`
 - Create an IAM user with full administrator permissions
 - Choose a user name and password for the master database user - `$AT_DB_USERNAME`, `$AT_DB_PASSWORD` (the password must be at least 8 characters)